Shrawan907/Shrawan907/README.md

 <hr/>

 # Hi there 👋, I'm Shrawan Choudhary
-### Software Engineer @Airtel Digital | 1.5+ Experience | Computer Science graduate MN-NIT 2022
+### Senior Software Engineer @Airtel Digital | 2.5 Experience | Computer Science graduate MN-NIT 2022

 Hi there!
-I'm Shrawan Kumar Choudhary, a dynamic software engineer with 2 years of hands-on experience in backend development.
+I'm Shrawan Kumar Choudhary, a dynamic software engineer with 2.5 years of hands-on experience in backend development.
 A passionate problem solver, who thrive in crafting innovative solutions and love to do development projects.
 I enjoy learning languages and frameworks like Springboot, Django and React, as well as working on cross-platform-applications.

 ## ⚙️ Skills and Experties